NFL draft: Scouting era begins (1946–1959)

-In the thirteenth round, George Taliaferro became the first African-American selected when he was chosen in the 1949 NFL draft.
+In the 1949 NFL draft, George Taliaferro became the first African-American selected when he was chosen in the thirteenth round.
 He however, chose to sign with an AAFC team.
 Wally Triplett was chosen in the nineteenth and he would be the first African-American to be selected in the draft and make an NFL team.
 After the draft and prior to the start of the season, Paul "Tank" Younger was signed by the Los Angeles Rams as a free agent and became the first NFL player from an historically black college.
 Eddie Robinson, Younger's coach at Grambling, promptly and unequivocally, impressed upon him that the future of the recruitment and drafting of his colleagues at other black colleges lay in the balance based on his success with the Rams.

 Technology (1960–1979)

-The 1960 NFL Draft marked a turning point in the draft's history because of the pending arrival of the American Football League (AFL), as it became a "high-stakes, competitive affair."
+The 1960 NFL draft marked a turning point in the draft's history because of the pending arrival of the American Football League (AFL), as it became a "high-stakes, competitive affair."

 In 1976, former NFL wide receiver Paul Salata first coined the moniker "Mr. Irrelevant" to refer to the last overall player selected in the draft.